butter-robotics/Butter.MAS.Java.API/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+You will need to install JDK17+ in order to use this software

 ### Installation

 Add the following dependencie to your Gradle configuration: